 Great news for sellers: Millions of people are in the market for single-family homes, townhouses and condominiums.
-According to the National Board of Realtors, 5.34 million existing homes were sold in 2018.
-Through the first eight months of 2019, another 3.6 million existing houses changed hands.
-But with so many so many homes changing hands, how do you make yours stand out to buyers?
+According to the National Board of Realtors, 5.64 million existing homes were sold in 2020.
+With so many so many homes changing hands, how do you make yours stand out to buyers?
 What will it take for shoppers to know that your house is the one for them?

-Read on for tips to make your home attractive to buyers.
+Read on for tips to make your home attractive to buyers (and appraisers).

 Not too long ago, prospective home buyers piled into their real estate agent’s sedan to tour homes selected by the agent.
 Today, the buyers are in the driver’s seat, with 76% of all buyers finding their home on a mobile device, and letting their agent know which homes they’d like to see.
 The decision is largely based on the pictures featured in the listing.

 That’s why sprucing up the outside of your home is a great first step to capture the attention of prospective buyers: first impressions matter.

 Take a walk around your property with your real estate agent or a friend to get a fresh eye about the pros—and especially the cons—of your house’s exterior.

 Not sure where to start?
 Seeding your lawn is a project that will give you one of the highest returns on investment: expect to recoup over 300%.
 Here are some additional curb appeal basics to look for:

 - Is the house dirty?
 Consider hiring a professional to power wash the house, walkways and driveway, or renting a pressure washer to do it yourself.